traefik/traefik/docs/content/routing/providers/docker.md

 !!! info "Labels"

     - Labels are case insensitive.
-    - The complete list of labels can be found [the reference page](../../reference/dynamic-configuration/docker.md)
+    - The complete list of labels can be found in [the reference page](../../reference/dynamic-configuration/docker.md).

 ### General